GeoGuess/GeoGuess/README.md

 npm run build
 ```

 You need to host this project as a static website to play multiplayer game with your friends.
+I recommend using [Netlify](https://www.netlify.com/).
+You can just fork this project and deploy it from Netlify.
+Also you can manage environment variables on the Netlify console.

 ### Features
 - Free game with no ads